 February half-term fun at Lydford Gorge

-Come along and build your own bird box on Saturday 10 February, 1-3pm.
-Materials and guidance will be provided by the ranger team along with info on the best place to put it up in your garden.
-The box can be tailored to suit a variety of different garden birds and children can earn a sticker for their ‘50 Things’ booklet when they make a home for a wild animal.
+Build your own bird box on Saturday 16 February, 12-3pm.
+Materials and guidance provided by the ranger team along with info on the best place to put it up in your garden.
+Make a box individually or make one as a family, the box can be tailored to suit a variety of different garden birds.
+Below is a video that explains how to make one for yourself.

-On Saturday 17 February join a hands-on morning in the orchard to learn the art of pruning apple trees with the ranger team.
-Pick up some tips to take on your own apple trees, the session will be part theory, part practical, and tools will be provided.
-Booking is essential as the session is usually well attended, normal admission applies.
+On Saturday 23 February join a hands-on morning in the orchard to learn the art of pruning apple trees with the ranger team.
+The session will cover some of the theory of different apple pruning techniques and then let you get hands on with the trees in the orchard to practice using different tools.
+Booking is essential as the session is usually well attended.

-For those who want to stretch their legs, the top path between the two entrances will be open in addition to the short walks to the waterfall and bird hide.
-There are some lovely views out over the gorge at this time of year which are hidden in summer by the leaves of the Oak trees.
-After your walk you could stop off at the waterfall tea-room, 11am-3.30pm, for a hot drink, snack or treat.
+For those wanting to stretch their legs the short walks to Whitelady Waterfall and the bird hide will be open every day.
+There are some lovely views out over the gorge at this time of year which are hidden in summer by the leaves of the trees.